skip to Main Content

 Treasurer

-Lee Ann Cochran
+Lee Ann Schwope

 Fundraising Committee Chair

-Lee Ann Cochran, partner at Amphora Consulting, holds a BS in Materials Science & Engineering from The Ohio State University and has spent nearly 20 years in corporate workplaces across the aerospace, defense, start-up and non-profit industries.
+Lee Ann Schwope, partner at Amphora Consulting, holds a BS in Materials Science & Engineering from The Ohio State University and has spent nearly 20 years in corporate workplaces across the aerospace, defense, start-up and non-profit industries.
 She offers expertise in areas including research, business development, sales, and marketing to educate employers on becoming more diverse and profitable by empowering employees to bring their whole authentic selves to work.

 Embodying her core values of authenticity and purpose-driven living, Lee Ann promotes women and girls’ access to education and works to advance the cultures of diversity, equity and inclusion in STEM.
 Using her unique background in engineering and sales, Lee Ann also leads non-profit fundraising efforts.